hramlk99k/Bug-Tracker-App/README.md

 ## 🏗️ Project Architecture & Data Flow

-That's an excellent idea to clearly document the features of your Bug Tracker App!
-Here's a complete, professional list based on the functionality we implemented:

 ✨ Features
 Complete Task Management (CRUD): Users can Create, Read, Update (move), and Delete tasks seamlessly.